Zucchini Noodles with Tuna and Green Olives

-Grab a can of tuna and some zucchini and make these Zucchini Noodles with Tuna and Green Olives; this is quick and tasty for a low-carb meal!
+Grab a can of tuna and some zucchini and make these Tuna Zucchini Noodles with Green Olives; this is quick and tasty for a low-carb meal!
+And anyone who likes tuna and zucchini and enjoys green olives (like me) is going to love this for a warm-weather meal.

-PIN the Zucchini Noodles with Tuna to try it later!
+PIN the Tuna Zucchini Noodles to try it later!

 Zucchini noodle season is coming, and personally I couldn’t be happier about it.
 Ever since I discovered the Spiralizer (affiliate link) I’ve had fun experimenting with different ways to make zucchini noodles taste amazing.
-Zucchini Noodles with Tuna and Green Olives were born out of my love for Genova Tuna Packed in Olive Oil, something I’ve been buying from Amazon since I stopped finding it in my local stores.
+This recipe for Tuna Zucchini Noodles with Green Olives was born out of my love for Genova Tuna Packed in Olive Oil, something I’ve been buying from Amazon since I stopped finding it in my local stores.
 Yes, that’s seriously how much I love this tuna.

-The flavors here were inspired by my Tuna Pasta Salad with Lemon, Green Olives, and Cucumbers.
+The flavors here were inspired by Tuna Macaroni Salad with Green Olives which is something I make a lot more often now that I’ve discovered Fiber Gourmet Light Pasta.
 Of course if you absolutely don’t like tuna or green olives this recipe is not for you, but if you like those two things just a little, be open minded about this wonderful combination.
 And this recipe is a great way to enjoy those flavors in a low-carb dish.

 What ingredients do you need for this recipe?